Crystal Palace, London

 The Crystal Palace was a building so improbable that many engineers said it could not be built.
 It was designed in nine days, erected in months, and stood for 85 years before burning to the ground in one night.

 The Crystal Palace was a vast prefabricated structure of cast iron and plate glass, originally built in Hyde Park to house the Great Exhibition of 1851.
-Designed by Joseph Paxton, a gardener by training, it covered 92,000 square metres of floor space and enclosed several full-grown elm trees within its nave.
-It was the largest enclosed space in the world at the time of its construction.
+Designed by Joseph Paxton, a gardener by training, it covered 92,000 square metres of floor space and housed several full-grown elm trees.
+It was the largest enclosed space in the world at that time.

 Key Dates